RaccoonNinja/IDEK2022-CTF-Write-Up/JSON Beautifier.md

 ## Reflections:

 - I knew about DOM Clobbering, the articles by PortSwigger and payload generator; yet I was not very familiar with the specifics of it and was confused by *normal* clobbering and *string* clobbering.
-- I was quite lost in the actual process due to a general infamiliarity with CSPs.
+- I was quite lost in the actual process due to a general ~~noobity~~ infamiliarity with CSPs and DOM clobbering.
 - While restructing the payload bottom-up from `frameset`, direct XSS failed due to `body` issue.
 After some consultation and research I was able to catch that.
-- There are some details like encodeURIComponent and HTML entities that I often forget
+- There are some details like encodeURIComponent and HTML entities that I often forget and it's quite easy to make typos.

 ## Trivia:

-- The safe equivalent to `eval` is `JSON.parse`.
-Converting the `space` parameter to number could be an alternative, but please still avoid `eval`.
+- The safe equivalent to `eval` in this case is `JSON.parse`.
+Converting the `space` parameter to number *could* be an alternative, but nothing really beats avoiding `eval`.